 Best For: Premium golf cigars, smooth medium-bodied rounds

-While cigars and golf go together naturally, it’s important to be mindful of others on the course and follow basic etiquette.
+Cigars and golf go together, but it still pays to be mindful of the people around you and follow basic etiquette.

-Before lighting up, always check the golf course’s smoking policy, as some courses may have restrictions or designated areas where cigar smoking is allowed.
+Before you light up, check the course's smoking policy, since some places have restrictions or set aside specific areas for cigars.

-When smoking on the course, keep a few simple guidelines in mind:
+Once you are out there, keep a few simple things in mind:

 Ask before lighting up if you’re playing with others who may not enjoy cigar smoke